Tutopiya Logo

 FeatureXylemPhloem

-DirectionUpward (roots → leaves)Up and down (source → sink)
+DirectionUpward (roots → leaves)Up or down (source → sink)

 Xylem and phloem in past-paper wording: command words that matter

-DescribeStructure or appearance”Describe the structure of xylem vessels.”
+DescribeStructure or function in detail”Describe the structure of a xylem vessel.”

 Worked exam-style stems (how to answer the wording)

-How xylem and phloem connect to the rest of Biology (0610)
+How xylem and phloem connect to the rest of the syllabus

-Xylem links to water uptake in roots and transpiration in leaves.
-Phloem links to photosynthesis (sucrose source) and storage organs (sinks).
-Vascular bundles connect to levels of organisation (tissue level).
-The Cambridge IGCSE Biology resource hub links every Transport in Plants resource.
+Xylem links to Water Uptake and Transpiration.
+Phloem links to Translocation.
+The Cambridge IGCSE Biology resource hub links every Transport in Plants subtopic.

 Common mistakes students make

-• Saying phloem transports water — xylem carries water.
+• Saying xylem transports sugar or phloem transports water.

-• Saying xylem cells are living — mature xylem vessels are dead.
+• Describing xylem as living — mature xylem vessels are dead.

 When you need more support

-If compare questions keep tripping you up, work through the Xylem and Phloem quiz and Water Uptake notes, then get focused help from a Cambridge IGCSE Biology tutor.
+If compare questions keep costing marks, work through the Transport in Plants topical past paper questions and the Xylem and Phloem quiz, then get focused help from a Cambridge IGCSE Biology tutor.

 Frequently asked questions

 How do I revise xylem and phloem effectively?
-Draw and label both tissues, complete a compare table from memory, then take the Xylem and Phloem quiz.
+Build a compare table from memory, practise structure descriptions, then take the Xylem and Phloem quiz.

 Ready to master Cambridge IGCSE Biology xylem and phloem?